Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

 This standard is different for different countries, so research is necessary to determine the exact purity level that is necessary.
 The types of gold you can hold in your self-directed American IRA include:

-Since we cannot possibly cover everything you need to know about this process on this page, we highly recommend that you request your free, no-obligation Gold IRA Investment Guide from Regal Assets, one of America's leading precious metals investment firms.
+Since we cannot possibly cover everything you need to know about this process on this page, we highly recommend that you request your free, no-obligation Gold IRA Investment Guide from a reputable gold IRA company.